-Economic uncertainty is a great cause for trouble.
-When people and companies do not believe in the economy, they are spending and investing less money.
+Economic uncertainty is a significant cause of trouble.
+When people and companies do not believe in the economy, they are spending less and investing less.
 As to why this starts, this could be simply because the economy is slowing down.

 Things like tariffs and monetary reforms are also very significant factors.
-I would not be surprised if the current US-China trade war would be causing the next financial crisis.
+I would not be surprised if the current US-China trade war caused the next financial crisis.

-Of course, wars are very bad factors for the economy.
-But it is a bit more complicated since sometimes wars themselves are very good for the exports.
+Of course, wars are terrible factors for the economy.
+But it is a bit more complicated since sometimes wars are very good for export.
 And stopping the war could be worse for the economy.
 But generally speaking, wars are bad signs.

 Sometimes, a large speculative bubble can also cause a recession.
 For instance, a stock market bubble or a real estate bubble could cause it.

 As you can see, there are multiple possible causes.
-Generally, there is growing pessimism about the economy in the months before a recession.
+But, generally, there is growing pessimism about the economy in the months before a recession.

 What are the consequences of a recession?

 A recession has many consequences.
-And none of them are really good!
+And none of them are good!

 The first consequence is that many companies will cut jobs.
 And many companies will also close down, causing even more job cuts.
-This will lead to a significant unemployment rate.
+It will lead to a significant unemployment rate.
 All recessions see a rise in unemployment.
-And of course, when people lose their job, they spend less, and this contributes to the problem itself by making it worse.
-Companies often reduce wages during long crises for those that still have a job.
+And, of course, when people lose their job, they spend less, which contributes to the problem itself by making it worse.
+In addition, companies often reduce wages during prolonged crises for those that still have a job.